cyverse-gis/focus-forum/atmo/README.md

 You might be prompted to confirm the installation of some packages, select `Y` `yes` or just hit `return` `enter` to move forward.

 Go get a coffee or answer email - this is going to take a while.

+Log into the RStudio by opening a new browser window, copy and paste the IP address of the instance from the Atmosphere window.

+Add the `:8787` to the IP.

+Use your CyVerse username and password to log into the RStudio.

 ## Install GRASS